IBM-Bluemix-Docs/mass-data-migration/getting-started.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the {{site.data.keyword.mdms_short}} request workflow</caption>
     </table>

-    When you select a delivery location for your device, consider the weight of the device and accessibility.
-The device, along with its hard case and a foam travel case, weighs about 60 pounds.
-To help with transporting the device, the travel case is equipped with wheels and a pop-up handle for easy maneuvering.
-    {: tip}
 4. Review your order summary, and view the {{site.data.keyword.mdms_short}} terms.
 5. Click **Create** to complete your order.